-10. The Unbreakable Code by Sara Hoagland Hunter
+10. The Unbreakable Code by Sara Hoagland Hunter, illustrated by Julia Miner

 I love this book about the WWII Navajo Code Talkers who are unsung heroes.
-We are thinking of hiding prizes that the boys will find by breaking our code and also having them make up their own code. [picture book, ages 5-10]
+We are thinking of hiding prizes that the boys will find by breaking our code and also having them make up their own code. [picture book, ages 5 and up]

-9. Brothers in Hope: The Story of the Lost Boys of Sudan (Coretta Scott King Illustrator Honor Books) by Mary Williams, illustrated by R. Gregory Christie
+9. Brothers in Hope: The Story of the Lost Boys of Sudan by Mary Williams, illustrated by R. Gregory Christie

 My oldest child had a book club meeting with this book and she met a Lost Boy whose story was very similar to the one in this book.
-The Lost Boys survived a hazardous journey only to end up in refugee camps where they only able to eat one meal every five days.
-It’s a heavy topic but eye-opening in terms of understanding what war really means. [picture book, ages 9-14]
+The Lost Boys survived a hazardous journey only to end up in refugee camps where they were only able to eat one meal every five days.
+It’s a heavy topic but eye-opening in terms of understanding what war really means. [picture book, ages 9 and up]

 I read this book as a child and it’s still just as charming as ever.
 The story is like a Norman Rockwell picture that comes alive … simpler times of a family’s day in Maine from a bygone era (without screen time!).
-Couple this with an outing for ice cream to make a nice book club outing! [picture book, ages 6-10]
+Couple this with an outing for ice cream to make a nice book club outing! [picture book, ages 6 and up]

-7. Thank You Mr. Falker by Patricia Pollaco
+7. Thank You, Mr. Falker by Patricia Polacco

-My oldest child’s fourth grade teacher read this book to her class in fourth grade and all the kids talked afterward about how much they loved this book (and author).
+My oldest child’s fourth-grade teacher read this book to her class in fourth grade and all the kids talked afterward about how much they loved this book (and author).
 Patricia Polacco’s books are about her own life experiences and in this book, her teacher, Mr. Falker, was able to help her overcome her dyslexia, opening up a new world of reading for her.
-Like most teachers, he’s an unsung hero! [picture book, ages 6-12]
+Like most teachers, he’s an unsung hero! [picture book, ages 5 and up]